daveking63/Rudiments-of-Social-Network-Analysis/README.md

 With this rise came an onslaught of books and research papers devoted to network analysis in general and SNA in particular.
 Similarly, there has been a rise in the availability of specialized programs and languages devoted this form of analysis and various websites devoted to these programs and languages.
 For those who are interested in these general topics, see:

 <ul>
-<li><a href='https://github.com/daveking63/Rudiments-of-Social-Network-Analysis/blob/master/SNA-Resources.md'>SNA Resources</a> -- a list of key books and papers dealing with SNA and some of the major tools used to visualize and analyze social networks.</li>
+<li><a href='https://github.com/daveking63/Rudiments-of-Social-Network-Analysis/blob/master/SNA-Resources.md'>SNA Resources</a> -- list of key books and papers dealing with SNA and some of the major tools used to visualize and analyze social networks.</li>
-<li><a href='https://www.kdnuggets.com/software/social-network-analysis.html'>KDNuggets.com SNA</a></li> -- list of commercial software, sites for SNA, and free and open source SNA software.
+<li><a href='https://www.kdnuggets.com/software/social-network-analysis.html'>KDNuggets.com SNA</a></li> -- List of commercial software, sites for SNA, and free and open source SNA software.</li>
-<li><a href='https://www.kdnuggets.com/2015/06/top-30-social-network-analysis-visualization-tools.html'>KDNuggets.com Top 30 SNA Visualization Tools</a></li> -- A list of 30 frequently used commercial and free SNA software packages along with a short description of each with links to the associated web sites.
+<li><a href='https://www.kdnuggets.com/2015/06/top-30-social-network-analysis-visualization-tools.html'>KDNuggets.com Top 30 SNA Visualization Tools</a></li> -- List of 30 frequently used commercial and free SNA software packages along with a short description of each with links to the associated web sites.</li>
-<li><a href='https://www.rankred.com/free-social-network-analysis-tools/'>Free SNA Tools</a></li>
+<li><a href='https://www.rankred.com/free-social-network-analysis-tools/'>Free SNA Tools</a></li> -- List of 21 free SNA tools along with a brief description and image of each tool as links to the associated web site.</li>
 </ul>